Outdoor Equity Fund

 Why an Outdoor Equity Fund?

-Maine Initiatives and the Nature Based Education Consortium have partnered to co-host this Outdoor Equity Fund that will make grants to BIPOC-led organizations, through a process of participatory grantmaking.
+Maine Initiatives and the Nature Based Education Consortium have partnered to co-create this Outdoor Equity Fund that will make grants to organizations, through a process of participatory grantmaking.

 Barriers to outdoor access this Fund seeks to address: